ABC news anchor and alumnus Whit Johnson returns to SFSU to inspire students

 Left to right: Johnson doing live to tape and radio interviews with students, and posing with his father in Marcus Hall.

 Johnson maximized his time with his professors, too.
-He fondly recalls talking to professors like Professor Emeritus of Journalism Marty Gonzalez, KRON-TV’s weekend morning anchor today, peppering them with questions about getting into journalism, salaries and more.
+He fondly recalls talking to professors like Professor Emeritus of Broadcast and Electronic Communication Arts Marty Gonzalez, KRON-TV’s weekend morning anchor today, peppering them with questions about getting into journalism, salaries and more.
 “I asked all the awkward, uncomfortable questions,” Johnson recalled.
 “Through those experiences, through access and talking to people, I learned that you’ve got to be willing to pack up and go where you need to go.”

 Some of his most memorable SF State experiences were listening to speakers who came to talk about their own careers.
 They were often people he grew up watching on TV.
 Now current SF State students get to say the same about Johnson.
 In addition to the talk in Knuth Hall, he also dropped by Marcus Hall to be interviewed by BECA students for live to tape and radio interviews.